uber-archive/vis-academy/docs/demos/line-charts.md

 <!-- INJECT:"LineCharts" -->

-# Line Charts
+# Introducing interaction

+## 1. Setup with line charts
-Line charts, in react-vis, are not so different from bar charts.
+For this example, we are going to use Line charts, which, in react-vis, are not so different from bar charts.

 This time, we want to plot pickups and dropoffs over time.
 We prepare two series as arrays of the form {x, y}: where x is the hour, and y is the value (either pickup of dropoffs).